 This is a fairly rare occurrence on ductwork that’s not exposed to outside elements but you cannot rule it out if you have a flame at your furnace and it’s still blowing cold air.

 Most ductwork in your house will either run through your attic or in a crawl space under your home.
 You will have to grab a strong flashlight and go into these spaces to actually examine all the exposed lengths of ductwork in these areas.

 You could replace those sections of ductwork that are causing the problem but that may prove to be difficult and expensive.
-A simple but still effective fix is to just seal any holes or separated ductwork seams up by covering those exposed areas with a professional grade duct tape.
+A simple but effective fix is to just seal any holes or separated ductwork seams up by covering those exposed areas with professional grade duct tape.